 Important: If reinspecting packaged goods that have been treated inside a container, the packages must be unloaded by the client prior to reinspection.

+Samples must be inspected immediately after being drawn.

 For packaged grain and plant products being inspected after filling of packages, the sampling rates for

-packages greater than 1 kg, is 0.5 litres for every 5 tonnes
+packages greater than 1 kg, is 0.5 litres for every 5 tonnes (taken via multiple sub-samples)

 packages less than or equal to 1 kg, is the square root of the total number of packets in the lot—round-up to the nearest whole number.